GennadiiTurutin/NYU_AdvancedPython_tasks/Product display app/readme.txt

 The goal is to build Flask application, which will do the following:

-/plist - display all products in the database /pview?prod_id=21660  - dislay product with id 21660 (you mau choose any id)
+/plist - display all products in the database /pview?prod_id=21660  - dislay product with id 21660 (you may choose any id)